Highlights

 BFF is powerful, but not without its challenges.
 Such as:

 - Additional Communication Layer: BFF introduces an extra layer in communication during UI requests, potentially impacting response times and overall system performance.
+Managing various BFFs might complicate the architecture.
+This can be mitigated using orchestration tools and maintaining clear documentation.

 - Maintenance Overhead: Implementing a BFF layer adds an additional maintenance responsibility, potentially increasing development, and operational costs over time.
+Latency can be mitigated by optimizing BFF performance through caching and efficient code practices.

 “Where there are challenges, there are solutions.” – follow up to overcome those barriers.

-Best Practices for BFF Pattern
+What Are the Best Practices for BFF Pattern?

 To avoid pitfalls, follow these guidelines: